cisco-asp-web/LTRMSI-3000/Readme.md

 # dCloud lab Topology

-The following diagram shows the high level architecture that will be used for this lab:
+The following diagram shows the dCloud VM topology that will be used for this lab:

 ![dCloud Topology](./topo_drawings/dcloud-topology.png)